simon04/gnome-shell-extension-weather/README.md

 You can specify your location using the following command.
 Perhaps you need quotation marks as in the second command.

     gsettings set org.gnome.shell.extensions.weather city your_city (for more : your_city && another_city && ...)
-    gsettings set org.gnome.shell.extensions.weather city "'your_city (for more : your_city && another_city && ...)'"
+    gsettings set org.gnome.shell.extensions.weather city "your_city" (for more : your_city && another_city && ...)

 #### Actual City (`0` by default)